criptochairo/wiisy-gatsby/content/blog/moment-of-last-month/en/sep22.md

 ![PostImg](../images/sep22-3.jpg)
 ![PostImg](../images/sep22-4.jpg)

-***Carlos***: My moment of last month is that I finally made my standup comedy debut on September 6, 2022!
+***Carlos***: My moment of September is that I finally made my standup comedy debut on September 6, 2022!
 It was nerve-racking but fun.
 I invited a few friends for some support.

 I had been waiting to do this for over 35 years or so.